Sailing in May

 The other day, Lisa and Bruce Meyer and I were lamenting the fact that young people aren’t learning any mechanical skills, such as what Bruce engages to restore all those tractors.
 “Tell him about your son,” she offered.

-Bruce said, “He wasn’t much for schooling, but he always wanted to raise cows.
+Bruce said, “He didn’t do much in schoool, but he always wanted to raise cows.
 He got with a farmer to learn about it, and next Tuesday they’re taking in their first cows on the farm.
 He’s thrilled.
 Someday the farm may be his.“

-Later he added, “The farmer was offered $1.5 million for his 50 acres.
+Later he added, “The farmer turned down $1.5 million for his 50 acres.
 He said, ‘That’s very interesting.
 I’ll get back to you.
 What do you plan to do with the farm?’
 The fellow said he was going to build a mosque.
 ‘Very interesting.
 I’ll get back to you.'”
+(Sailing in May)

 Check rates and pick a day for a sailboat charter.
 See reviews on Trip Advisor.